Is commenting on blogs worth the effort?

 2. Make your comment interesting and say more than “great post”

-When you comment on a blog you are promoting yourself, your blog and your brand.
+When you comment on a blog you are promoting yourself, your blog and your personal or business brand.

 You don’t have to go into a lot of detail, just enough to get your message across and yourself noticed.